markjprice/cs12dotnet8/docs/errata/improvements.md

 # Page 127 - Pattern matching with the if statement

 I will rewrite this section to emphasise that the statement does two things: (a) checks the type and (b) assigns if true, and include that the scope of the variable is the `if` statement.
 I will also note that I will use this technique in later chapters so keep this in mind.
 See also [Using is to check a type](#page-353---using-is-to-check-a-type).

+# Page 130 - Adding a new item to a project using Visual Studio 2022

+> Thanks to `Obs` in the book's Discord channel for raising this issue.

+"I must admit I was a bit confused on page 130.
+The topic suddenly jumped from Switch statement to how to add an item in VS 2022 out of nowhere.
+On page 131 I see it's probably some extra info for step 1 in that excercise.
+All good, but that bit seems a bit out of place imho."

+`Obs` is correct.
+This section is included at this point in the book because it is the first time that the reader needs to add a new item to a project.
+In the next edition, I will add an introductory sentence explaining that, and that the `switch` content continues after this short section.

 # Page 131 - Pattern matching with the switch statement